-My research interests fall into two areas: On the one hand she interrogates issues of music and identity, particularly (German) national identities in the "long" nineteenth century, as demonstrated in her monograph History in Mighty Sounds: Musical Constructions of German National Identity, 1848-1914 (Boydell, 2012).
-I'm also returning frequently to the operas of Richard Strauss and the music dramas of Richard Wagner, preparing an in-depth study of Wagner's "minor" characters.
+My research interests fall into two areas: On the one hand I interrogate issues of music and identity, particularly (German) national identities in the "long" nineteenth century, as demonstrated in her monograph History in Mighty Sounds: Musical Constructions of German National Identity, 1848-1914 (Boydell, 2012).
+I'm also returning frequently to the operas of Richard Strauss and the music dramas of Richard Wagner, having recently completed chapters about Wagner's medievalism and the reception history of the Ring.

-My other main research area is sacred music in the "Age of Confessionalization", particularly music as a gendered practice in South-German nunneries and monasteries, and the works of Orlando di Lasso.
+My other main research area is music in the early modern era, particularly sacred music and the works of Orlando di Lasso.
+Currently I'm working on a British-Academy funded monograph entitles Cloistered Voices: Music and Monasteries in Early-Modern Germany, 1550-1632.
 I have published widely on both sixteenth- and nineteenth-century music and frequently speak at national and international conferences.

 Research group membership